Last Day For Standard Shipping Delivery Before Christmas!

 Medications, such as clomiphene, can be given to help you ovulate (release an egg) and therefore help you conceive.

-If the above options do not work or there are any other issues, you may be refereed for IVF (In Vitro Fertilisation).
+If the above options do not work or there are any other issues, you may be referred for IVF (In Vitro Fertilisation).

 What if I don’t want to get pregnant, but want to regulate my menstrual cycle and have Polycystic Ovary Syndrome?

 Your doctor might advise that you take the contraceptive pill if you’re keen to have a regular withdrawal bleed each month.
-Although there is no medical need to have regular bleeding each month, but this can be convenient for some women and give you a sense of wellbeing.
+Although there is no medical need to have regular bleeding each month, this can be convenient for some people - or you might just prefer to have a monthly bleed.

 Some people are also prescribed the contraceptive pill when they have PCOS to manage their acne.